Sunday, April 5, 2026

 A woman with no training in lifting weights might only be able to bench press about 80 pounds, while a man who is a competitive weight-lifting athlete with several years of training and experience might be able to bench press 360 pounds or more.

-The ability to run long distances also occurs in a wide range:
+The ability to run long distances also occurs in a wide range of levels or degrees

 Some people cannot run any distance because their legs are missing, severely damaged, or paralyzed.
 Thus, the distance that people can run without stopping ranges from 0 miles to 450 miles